 A loose axle nut can lead to an accident resulting in serious injury or death.
 Tighten the axle nut to the proper torque and install a new cotter pin.

-Check the rear brake (see the Brakes section).
+• Check the rear brake (see Brakes section in this chapter).

 Wear Inspection